m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

 ![image](https://user-images.githubusercontent.com/16122365/236192774-bc2cfdf2-b1d1-48a2-b9cb-a91924fb3fac.png)

-### Exfiltration
+### Collection and Exfiltration

-An example of performing collection and exfiltration of data to an Azure storage account.
+An example of downloading a tool or using PowerShell to perform collection and exfiltration of data to an Azure storage account.

 ![image](https://user-images.githubusercontent.com/16122365/236194819-05e234a8-e95e-430b-b8ca-556851500f84.png)